kigary/kigary/README.md

 ---

 I'm a passionate developer with a love for creating innovative solutions.
-My journey in the world of software development has been exciting and I am lover of complex applications.
+My journey in the world of software development is very exciting, and I am lover of complex applications.

 ## Stats